thestarsgroup/performance_tech_test/README.md

 1. Parameterisation of the above journey to target different Environment.
     1. Assume there are two Environments - Live and Perf.
     1. Design the framework for passing environment as a run time argument.
-    1. Design the framework for passing a run time argument to add dynamism in load. for example number of Virtual Users or threads or throughput target
+    1. Design the framework for passing a run time argument to add dynamism in load. for example number of Virtual Users or threads or throughput target for a specific duration say 15 minutes or 30 minutes